 - whether the new shareholder must sign a shareholder agreement or become a part of an existing one

-- make sure existing investors don’t have preemptive rights (to ensure that you don’t need to offer the shares to them first).
+- make sure existing investors don’t have preemptive rights (to ensure that you don’t need to offer the shares to them first as in the case of a SAFE agreement).

 - Specify the number and class of shares in a personal shareholder’s ledger (to point out where each shareholder obtained the shares)